3gpp-chatbox/backend/processed_data/registration_analysis.md

 {
   "name": "5GMM-NULL",
   "type": "INITIAL",
-  "description": "UE is not registered in the 5G network" }
+  "description": "UE is not registered with the network" }

 {
   "name": "5GMM-REGISTERING",
   "type": "INTERMEDIATE",
-  "description": "UE is in the process of registering with the 5G network" }
+  "description": "UE is in the process of registering with the network" }

 {
   "name": "5GMM-REGISTERED",
   "type": "FINAL",
-  "description": "UE is successfully registered with the 5G network" }
+  "description": "UE is successfully registered with the network" }

 {
-  "name": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "name": "5GMM-CONNECTED",
   "type": "INTERMEDIATE",
-  "description": "UE is deregistered and searching for a PLMN" }
+  "description": "UE is in connected mode"
+}

+## Events

 {
-  "name": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "name": "Registration Request",
-  "type": "INTERMEDIATE",
-  "description": "UE is deregistered and in limited service mode" }
+  "description": "UE requests to register with the network" }

 {
-  "name": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "name": "Authentication Request",
-  "type": "INTERMEDIATE",
-  "description": "UE is deregistered and attempting registration" }

-## Transitions
+  "description": "Network requests authentication information from the UE" }

 {
-  "step": 1,
-  "message": "REGISTRATION REQUEST",
-  "from_element": "UE",
-  "to_element": "AMF",
-  "from_state": "5GMM-NULL",
-  "to_state": "5GMM-REGISTERING",
-  "trigger": "UE powers on and attempts to access the network", "condition": "UE must be within network coverage", "timing": "Initial step of the registration procedure" }

-## Network Element Relationships
+  "name": "Authentication Response",
+  "description": "UE sends authentication response to the network" }

 {
-  "element1": "UE",
-  "element2": "AMF",
-  "relationship": "UE sends registration requests to the AMF, and the AMF manages the UE's registration status."
-}

-## Triggers
+  "name": "Authentication Result",
+  "description": "Network sends the authentication result to the UE" }

 {
-  "state": "5GMM-REGISTERING",
-  "trigger": "UE sends REGISTRATION REQUEST to AMF"
-}

-## Conditions
+  "name": "Authentication Reject",
+  "description": "Network rejects the authentication attempt" }

 {
-  "state": "5GMM-REGISTERING",
-  "condition": "UE must be within network coverage to send REGISTRATION REQUEST" }

-## Timing
+  "name": "EAP-request message",
+  "description": "Network sends an EAP-request message to the UE" }

 {
-  "state": "5GMM-REGISTERING",
-  "timing": "Occurs at the beginning of the registration procedure" }

-# Extracted Data from processed_data\semantic_chunks.md (Chunk 40)

-## Network Elements
+  "name": "EAP-response message",
+  "description": "UE sends an EAP-response message to the network" }

 {
-  "name": "UE",
+  "name": "EAP-success message",
-  "type": "User Equipment",
-  "description": "Mobile device attempting to register with the 5G network" }
+  "description": "Network sends an EAP-success message to the UE" }

 {
-  "name": "AMF",
+  "name": "EAP-failure message",
-  "type": "Access and Mobility Management Function", "description": "Network element responsible for registration management, connection management, and mobility management" }

-## States
+  "description": "Network sends an EAP-failure message to the UE" }

 {
-  "name": "5GMM-NULL",
-  "type": "INITIAL",
-  "description": "UE is not registered in the 5G network" }

-{
-  "name": "5GMM-REGISTERING",
+  "name": "Authentication Failure",
-  "type": "INTERMEDIATE",
-  "description": "UE is in the process of registering with the 5G network" }
+  "description": "UE indicates that authentication of the network has failed" }

 ## Transitions